You choose Futuris

 • Application period online registration: Tuesday 25 March to Monday 31 March 2025

-• Notice of posting: Tuesday 15 April 2025
+• Notice of placement: Thursday 10 April Amsterdam region and Tuesday 15 April 2025 Amstelland region

 • Registration online for Futuris: Wednesday 16 and Thursday 17 April 2025